tenzir/tenzir/web/docs/connectors/file.md

 it to CSV:

 ```
-from - read json | write csv to stdout
+from - read json | to stdout | write csv
 ```

 Read 1 MiB from a file `/tmp/data` and write the bytes another file `/tmp/1mb`,